socalit/Dell_3535_FN_key_fix/README.md

-# Dell Inspiron 15 3535 — FN Key Fix for Linux Mint
+# Dell Inspiron 15 3535 (AMD Ryzen) — FN Key Fix for Linux Mint

 A bash script that automatically fixes non-working FN keys on the **Dell Inspiron 15 3535** running **Linux Mint**.
 Also detects and sets up a fingerprint reader if one is present.